 - It comes in two themes: light and dark mode.

 >Next, you’ll need your PC.
 Open Google’s 2-Step Verification page in a program and sign in to your account when it asks you.
-In the “Authenticator application” segment of the page, click “Change Phone.”
+Then, in the “Authenticator application” segment of the page, click “Change Phone.”

 >Google’s 2-Step Verification site page with the “Change Phone” choice called attention to.